psu-epl/psu-epl.github.com/doc/equip/shop/impactDriver/index.md

 The impact driver is a tool used primiarily for driving screws in and tightening them.
 They're similar to hand drills, but they have a high torque and push in the bit as it drills.
 Due to the high torque, they drill in screws faster than with a hand drill.
-(TLDR: You use hand drills to drill holes, impact drivers to drill screws.)
+(TLDR: You use hand drills to drill holes, impact drivers to drive screws in / unscrew things quickly.)
 An image of the impact driver is below, they're often shorter than hand drills.
 ![picture of the machine](https://946e583539399c301dc7-100ffa5b52865b8ec92e09e9de9f4d02.ssl.cf2.rackcdn.com/19930/4445085.jpg)

 ## Useful Links